 Maybe your body needs more food but you’re stuck in a cycle of restriction.

 Whatever it is that your body needs, can you start to take care of it?
-It may help to think about how you would take care of a child or a sick loved one.
+It may help to think about how you would take care of a child or a friend in need.

-Oftentimes, we go about life in a state of disconnection.
-We are disconnected from our bodies’ needs, signals, and sensations.
+Oftentimes, we go about life totally disconnected from our bodies’ needs, signals, and sensations.

 However, we are our bodies’ keepers.
 Only we know precisely what our bodies need in a given moment.
 Come into that power!